- Sardar Patel: The Iron man of India

 He was well educated in Chemistry, Mechanics and useful sciences.
 His outstanding traits were his habit of exactness and minute attention to details.

-Two important clues of ancient India were discovered at that time – the inscriptions on the pillars and the rock edicts of Orissa.
-These inscriptions were in Ashokan Brahmi and the scholars were clueless about the script and the kings to whom those inscriptions belong.
+Two significant clues of ancient India were discovered at that time.
+The first discovery was inscriptions on the pillars and rock edicts of Odisha.
+These inscriptions were in Ashokan Brahmi, and the scholars were puzzled about the script and the king to whom these inscriptions belonged.

 Princep worked painstakingly to understand them.
 The rock edict discovered in Orissa was worn out and it was very tedious to make any sense out of it.
 And then came the news of Colonel James Todd (another notable historian) stumbling across Girnar inscriptions in 1822 and this is how he described his discovery.